-9326 Remedies (3 gtr. hrs.)
+9326 Remedies (3 qtr. hrs.)

-A comparative study of the ordinary and extraordinary legal and equitable remedies available generally as well as in Texas.
+An introduction to the ordinary and extraordinary legal and equitable remedies available generally, with an emphasis on Texas.

 9504 Trusts & Estates (5 qtr. hrs.)

 A study of the gratuitous transfers of wealth, including wills, intestate succession, trusts and other non-testamentary transfers.
 The course also covers the property rights of spouses under the Texas community property system.